aquaratixc/dinclusion/README.md

 # The use in the project.

-For use in the project file, edit the D interface files.
+For use in the project file, edit the D interface files and replace dinclusion inserts with your names for variable in this inserts.

 After editing, add command `import file1, file2, ..., fileN;` in import section of your project and compile project with following command:

 `dmd your_d_project file1.di file2.di .. fileN.di`